 Autumn weather

-Autumn activities and events
+Autumn events in Portugal

 Tip: If you dream of staying on a quinta (wine estate) during the harvest, book your room months in advance – see my suggestions for places to stay in the Douro.